phax/peppol-uae/README.md

     * The expected `ProfileID` must be `urn:peppol:taxreporting`
     * The schemeID of the `ReceivingParty` must be `0242`
     * The schemeID of the `ReportersRepresentative` must be `0242`
+    * Reworded rules, so that they refer to semantic rules instead of the XML artifacts

 v0.8.4 - 2025-11-16
 * Updated to ph-commons 12.1.0